☸️ Cluster-Wide Collective Operations

 • Store partial results in temp_storage[block_id] for reliable indexing

-• Use cluster_sync() for full cluster synchronization (stronger than arrive/wait)
+• Use cluster_sync() for full cluster synchronization, which is cluster_arrive() followed by cluster_wait()

 Election pattern for efficiency